12 Monkeys Season One

 Episode 5 – The Night Room

-All of these security measures are setup in the beginning of the episode and are used to advance the plot in the final moments of the episode.
-Because Jennifer is involved, the events throughout are brilliantly executed and are very funny.
-It can never be said enough, once you work past the layers of crazy, Jennifer is true to her word, loyal, very intelligent and extremely funny.
-Don’t forget going into this Night Room episode that Jennifer was taken by the 12 Monkeys in the last episode and she’s still their prisoner.
+Once you work past the layers of crazy, Jennifer is true to her word, loyal, very intelligent, and extremely funny.
+Don’t forget going into this Night Room episode that the 12 Monkeys took Jennifer in the last episode, and she’s still their prisoner.

 While Dr. Jones’s team prepares for Cole’s splinter to 2015, where he’ll meet up with Cassie to head to The Night Room, Cole invites Jones to their pre-splinter tradition.
-Soon after, Cole and Jones meet up with Ramse and Max to share in the tradition of drinking.
-Next we see a lovely montage of Cole, Jones, Max and Ramse drinking the entire bottle of whiskey Katarina brought to the festivity.
+Soon after, Cole and Jones meet up with Ramse and Max to share in the ritual of drinking.
+Next, we see a lovely montage of Cole, Jones, Max, and Ramse drinking the entire bottle of whiskey Katarina brought to the festivity.

-The funniest and most fortelling part came when Jones speaks of the physicist Godel and his theory of closed timelike curves.
-As the others continued to laugh at the name Godel, Jones went on to explain how if a timeline was reset, the versions of ourselves would cease to exist.
-Our reality would literally be changed and the current or past versions of ourselves, of everything, would be reset and not exist as it once did.
+The funniest and most foretelling part came when Jones speaks of the physicist Godel and his theory of closed timelike curves.
+As the others continued to laugh at the name Godel, Jones went on to explain how if a timeline is reset, the versions of ourselves will cease to exist.
+Our reality would be changed, and the current or past versions of ourselves, of everything, would be reset and not exist as it once did.

 This theory of closed timelike curves is the basis for many time travels shows and movies.
 Here it is a signpost, pointing towards things to come on 12 Monkeys.
 This very thing, along with the effect of causality, is written into the multiseason story of 12 Monkeys.
 Once again, another line of dialog that will mean so much more later on.

-Also in 2043, there’s an explosion, from which Laske determines that the core’s crossover is fried.
+Also, in 2043, there’s an explosion, from which Laske determines that the core’s crossover is fried.
 The Core, which is the sole power source for the entire facility and the time machine is degrading much quicker than they previously believed.
-This like so many other things seen and spoken of in this episode are extremely important and are directly addressed in episodes later in this season.
+Like so many other things seen and spoken of in this episode are significant and are directly addressed in episodes later in this season.

-Cole and Jones say the mission to The Night Room is still on, so in spite of the degrading core, “Initiate Splinter Sequence” is said once more.
+Cole and Jones say the mission to The Night Room is still on, so despite the degrading core, “Initiate Splinter Sequence.”

-In the Year 2015, Cole and Cassie are immediately set upon by the Monkeys when they enter the Night Room building.
-The Tall man is up to no good as he tries attempts to get the vault open.
-The Tall man kills a Night Room scientist and he tortures Cole, in a very unpleasant scene involving fingernails and bamboo shoots.
-He even tries to get through to Jennifer as he continues his efforts to get his hands on the specimen in the vault.
-The Army of the 12 Monkeys wants the origin of the virus and they’ll do anything to get it.
+In the Year 2015, Cole and Cassie are immediately set upon by the Monkey Army when they enter the Night Room building.
+The Tall man kills a Night Room scientist, and he tortures Cole, in a very unpleasant scene involving fingernails and bamboo shoots.
+The Tall man tries to get through to Jennifer as he continues his efforts to get his hands on the specimen in the vault.
+The Army of the 12 Monkeys wants the origin of the virus, and they’ll do anything to get it.

-Once the vault it open, Cole takes out a guard and then he and Cassie trigger the evening stars to incinerate everything inside of the Night Room.
+Once the vault is open, Cole takes out a guard, and then he and Cassie trigger the evening stars to incinerate everything inside of the Night Room.

-Over the course of these events the 12 Monkeys writers brilliantly put up a red herring by having Cole act strangely in the presence of the human remains containing the virus.
-This combined with Jennifer commenting on the eyes, made many believe that Cole BECOMES the human remains, that he will be the origin.
+Throughout these events, the 12 Monkeys writers brilliantly put up a red herring by having Cole act strangely in the presence of the human remains containing the virus.
+This, combined with Jennifer commenting on the eyes, made many believe that Cole BECOMES the human remains, that he will be the origin.
 I never thought that Cole was the origin virus in a box.

 Cassie is taken prisoner by the Monkeys, Cole splinters back to the future and Jennifer is left behind to meet the Markridge commandos, who came in response to the silent alarm triggered when they opened the vault.